sbischoff-ai/simple-molecular-dynamics/README.md

 Include `MDSim.h` to start.
 Define a potential as a function of a vector, define a simulation box and starting condition, configure a Thermostat if needed.
 Check out `example.cpp` to see how it works (requires GLUT for visuals).

-Proper API description will follow in the future.
+Proper API description will follow in the future, as will proper English comments to make the code more understandable.